ClaudiuHNS/CustomLeagueContent/Readme.md

 # League of Legends Custom Content
-A repository for any kind of custom content for League of Legends including (but not limited to):
+A repository for any kind of custom content (usually version 4.20) for League of Legends including (but not limited to):
 * Champions
 * Abilities
 * Buffs